lifinance/contracts/docs/Deploy.md

 ## <a name="add-periphery"></a>Periphery

 1. For each periphery contract that you want to deploy and add to the diamond run the deploy script (i.e. `./scripts/deploy.sh`)
    (you will be prompted to select a network and facet to deploy/update) 1.
 ERC20 2.
-AxelarExecutor 3.
-Executor 4.
-Receiver 5.
-FeeCollector 6.
+Executor 3.
+Receiver 4.
+FeeCollector 5.
 RelayerCBridge
 2. After you deployed all periphery contracts, execute the update script (i.e.`./scripts/update-periphery.sh`) for each contract to be registered
    (you will be prompted to select a network and contract to register)